nagashiturku/nagashiturku.github.io/turnaus.markdown

 ## Meals + accommodation
 Tournament venue is located near the center of Turku and the Kupittaa train station in the center of the university campus, so bus connections are good, and there are a good number of different accommodation options in the area (e.g. Omena hotel, Hese hotel).
 There is a student restaurant Assarin Ullakko and Hesburger close by, which can be visited during the lunch and dinner breaks.
-For Saturday evening, a cabinet has been reserved for the participants in the restaurant Proffan Kellari, where you can spend the evening, get to know other participants or just hang out.
+For Saturday evening, participants can spend the evening in the restaurant Proffan Kellari.
 The restaurant serves alcohol and is located right next to the Tournament Venue.

 ## Schedule
 **Saturday 13.1.**